roman-milk/roman-milk.github.io/love-mother-love-daughter.md

+===

- ****** Love Mother, Love Daughter ****** byHiddenDevil_© I hadn't made any more moves on him since my sunbathing earlier in the month &ndash; I guess my anger at my mom had dimmed a little.
+I hadn't made any more moves on him since my sunbathing earlier in the month &ndash; I guess my anger at my mom had dimmed a little.
 But for some reason, I was in a teasing mood that day.
 It was just so much fun the last time, the way he struggled so desperately to refuse to even look at me, to avoid even the slightest temptation.
 The more he tried to resist me, the more I wanted to seduce him.

  My mirror was set up so that I could lean forward and see the window in the reflection, and I could pretend to only be staring at myself even as I kept an eye on the view outside.
 I carefully leaned over the sink now, examining imaginary spots on my face, watching Mark as I tried to catch his attention.
 At last, my movements caught his idle eye, and he turned his head to glance inside.
 In the next instant, as soon as he realized that he was peering into my bathroom just after I had showered, his face quickly whipped back to his work.
 His eyes swung away in the same way as they always did, focusing on nothing at all in their effort to avoid staring at me.
 I grinned at myself in the mirror.
 God, this is too much fun!